30Nomad032000/30Nomad032000/README.md

 - **Hyper-Localized Multilingual AI Bot (based on Omnilingual ASR)**
   Working with Omnilingual ASR — an open-source multilingual automatic speech recognition system — to build a conversational assistant that supports multiple languages, including regional and low-resource languages.
 The goal is to combine multilingual speech recognition, natural language understanding, and voice synthesis (Cartesia) to deliver regionally adaptive, low-latency voice interactions.

-- **TeachLoop**
-  An offline-first collaboration platform for educators, designed for low-bandwidth environments and reliable synchronization.

 - **Research — AI-Based Intrusion Detection**
   Exploring machine learning models to detect credential stuffing and related security threats in banking networks.
 Presented findings at **ICEAMT 2025**.